-For those of us in small business, we are often looking to grow and that's why we are putting all of this effort into a marketing strategy.
+For those of us in small business, we often focus on growth and that's why we put so much effort into a marketing strategy.
 We want to grow as quickly as possible, but there's a lot of other stuff going on... finances, taxes, contracts, etc. Where do we start?

 STEP 1: Evaluate Your Current Situation

 One key to setting achievable marketing goals is to spend time evaluating your current situation.
 But how do you evaluate something you haven't been tracking?

 If you have Google Analytics setup and plugged into your website, then you already have a ton of information to work with.
 Yes, it can be overwhelming.
 So we'll give you a few ideas of items to focus on in the beginning.
 Start by filtering your analytics to review the past 3-6 months, and choose to compare it to the previous period.